vintlang/vintlang/repl/docs/en/function.md

 ## Recursion

-Nuru also supports recursion.
+vint also supports recursion.
 Here's an example of a recursive Fibonacci function:

 ```s